Why develop a Behavioral Intervention Team?

 - The team may communicate within the group to determine the best course of action;

 - The reporting party may be contacted for further information/clarification;

-- The team may elect to seek additional information from other instructors to determine whether the behaviors have been observed elsewhere;
+- The team may elect to seek additional information from other instructors or Student Services areas to determine whether the behaviors have been observed elsewhere;

 - A member of the BIT may contact the student to provide campus/community resources or to schedule a time to meet to discuss their concerns;